team-leevio/happy-elementor-addons/readme.txt

 In case you want to share any ideas on Happy Addons with other users or if you are in any trouble, don’t feel stranded.
 Stay connected with [the Happy addons community](https://www.facebook.com/groups/HappyAddonsCommunity/).

+## Privacy Policy
+**Happy Elementor Addons** uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).
+Additionally, read weDevs [privacy policy](https://wedevs.com/privacy-policy/) for more.

 == Frequently Asked Questions ==

 = Can I use Happy Elementor Addons without Elementor? =